-With only 900 produced back in May of 1985, the Bally Cybernaut pinball machine is a highly sought after and instantly collectible classic pinball machine that features some of the finest aspects of pinball history all in one machine.
+With only 900 produced back in May of 1985, the Bally Cybernaut pinball machine is an often desired collectible classic pinball machine that features some of the finest aspects of pinball history all in one machine.

 The space oriented cyborg / alien theme and elements are rendered with a stunning and visually satisfying art package that is rich and deep in color and paired up with some of the best classic pinball digital midi type sounds and effects ever recorded into a game.